 That's what happened to David Ganz, 75, of Belmont, MA.
 The semi-retired tire company executive had back problems due to spinal stenosis for 40 years.
 Over the years he had undergone two unsuccessful disc operations and received several steroid injections in the spine to manage the pain.

-Decompressive laminectomy: This is one of the more common procedures, generally done as an open surgery.
+Decompressive laminectomy is one of the more common procedures, generally done as an open surgery.
 Bone covering the spinal canal is removed to create more space for the nerves and permit access for other spine repairs.
 Sometimes this is done through minimally invasive tubes and with a small incision.

-Inter-spinous process implant: One of the newest methods uses an inter-spinous process device.
+One of the newest surgical methods uses an inter-spinous process device.
 This metal device fits between the spinous process bones in the lower back to give the nerves more space.

 "These procedures help people get their lives back," Dr. White says.

-This past August, Dr. White operated on Ganz.
-It had to be a traditional open spine surgery in his case.
 "After the surgery when I was in the recovery room, I said to my wife Judith, 'I feel great.
 Let's take a walk,'" says Ganz.
 "The next day I took a walk and had no pain.
 And I haven't had a twinge of pain since.
-It was a 100 percent successful.
+It was 100 percent successful.
 I'm feeling great."

 While some patients have longer recovery times, Ganz hardly missed a beat since his operation.
 He's traveled to Virginia on business, regularly goes into work and does gardening.
 "I'm going to play golf.
 I'm going on an extended overseas trip and keep doing 100 push ups a day."